-Team Pinto Guide to Buying a Waterloo Region Family Home
+Team Pinto's Essential Guide to Purchasing a Family Home in Waterloo Region

 It's called a starter home for a reason: it's not designed to be a permanent residence you'll occupy for the rest of your life.
 If your family is set to expand, you may be considering whether or not to purchase a larger home.
 A life transition, such as the birth of a child, was the primary motivator over the last five years for 26% of Canadian homebuyers between the ages of 30 and 39 to look for and purchase a new house.